AceDataCloud/VeoAPI/docs/veo_videos_generation_api_integration_guide.md

 > Note that the `video_id` here is the ID of the generated video.
 If you do not know how to generate a video, you can refer to the basic usage above to generate a video.

-Next, we must fill in the prompt words needed for the next step to customize the generated video, which can specify the following content:
+Next, we must fill in the prompt words needed for the next step to customize the generated video, specifying the following content:

 - `model`: the model for generating the video, mainly `veo2`, `veo2-fast`, `veo3`, and `veo3-fast`.
-- `video_id`: the reference video ID used to get the 1080p video.
+- `video_id`: the reference video ID used to obtain the 1080p video.

-An example of filling in is as follows:
+The sample input is as follows:

 <p><img src="https://cdn.acedata.cloud/k56fhn.png" width="500" class="m-auto"></p>

-After filling in, the code is automatically generated as follows:
+After filling it out, the code is automatically generated as follows:

 <p><img src="https://cdn.acedata.cloud/8gn4cr.png" width="500" class="m-auto"></p>